 Would saving $2000 per Month Make You Rich?

-Getting rich is almost a sure thing with such a saving target in mind.
+With such a saving target in mind, getting rich is almost a sure thing.
 Practically, becoming wealthy depends on factors such as the meaning an individual attaches to wealth and the time factor.
-Let’s take the definition of “rich” to have a forecasted figure of say $1,000,000 within a 25-year time factor.
+Let’s define “rich” as having a forecasted figure of $1,000,000 within a 25-year time factor.

-A person can realize this by saving in a particular investment vehicle like Passive Index Fund since saving through such a vehicle means investing your money with a guaranteed return.
-Such saving avenue then becomes a preferable means for investors in our levels. (source)
+A person can realize this by saving in a particular investment vehicle like Passive Index Fund since saving through such a vehicle means investing your money with a less risky return.
+Such a saving avenue then becomes a preferable means for investors at our levels. (source)

-From the tabulated figures, we realize that one can save up to 1,000,000 dollars in approximately 20yrs with $2000 as a defined goal.
-We realize is that the returns on savings surpass the saved amount even before the target period, which results from compounded interest.
+The tabulated figures show that one can save up to 1,000,000 dollars in approximately 20yrs with $2000 as a defined goal.
+We realize that the returns on savings surpass the saved amount even before the target period, which results from compounded interest.

 Generally, investment avenues that compound the interests of the investors are the best to help the investor realize such huge milestones as saving $2000 every other month.